CloudFest

 Bring the festival to you and your friends by renting out equipment and creating a festival-like environment within the proximity of your home.

-From understanding the user to iterating wireframes, the solution I came up with was to help users bring the festival to them by providing information on upcoming festivals and rental equipment.
+From understanding the user to iterating wireframes, the solution I came up with helps users bring the festival to them by providing information on upcoming festivals and rental equipment.

 Check out the interactive prototype.